jenspfahl/anotherpass-browserextension/README.md

 The web extension (called the extension) can connect to an [ANOTHERpass V2 app](https://github.com/jenspfahl/ANOTHERpass/tree/rc-2.0.0) (called the app, download the latest beta [here](https://anotherpass.jepfa.de/app/anotherpass_beta.apk)) running on a device which is reachable from the browser.
 To achieve this:

-- the device where the extension in a browser runs and the device where the app runs is either in the same local network (recommended) or IP forwarding / DynDNS is implemented (to connect from outside of the local network)
-- the device where the app runs is connected to the same network as the device where the browser runs (recommended) or to the internet
+- the device where the app runs is connected to the same local network as the device where the browser runs
 - the app acts as server, the extension as client
-- used protocol is HTTP/HTTPS to enable the extension to access the app (HTTPS requires a valid server certificate)
+- used protocol is HTTP to enable the extension to access the app (HTTPS requires a valid server certificate signed by a CA, which is not available atm)
-- to easily find the app, the app device shall use a device name as hostname (default for most Android devices) or the device IP address is needed by the extension
+- to easily find the app in the network, the app device shall use a device name as hostname (default for most Android devices) or the device IP address is needed by the extension
 - a port can be configured on both ends (default 8001)

 # Installing